North American Business Leader Forums

 Furthermore, with “ESG” increasingly becoming caught up in polarized political and societal agendas there is a need to pause and reflect on what this means for the E&S consulting industry.

-This in-person Business Leaders’ Forum, taking place the day before the Global Business Summit, will include insight into the activities and objectives of the Environment Analyst ESG Working Group.
-Two industry executives will then give introductory thoughts on each of the following topics, before group discussion.
+This in-person Business Leaders’ Forum, which took place the day before the Global Business Summit, provided insight into the activities and objectives of the Environment Analyst ESG Working Group.
+Two industry executives then gave introductory thoughts on each of the following topics, before group discussion.

 Operationalizing ESG and Developing the Skills Required